echau01/Tetris-Clone/README.md

 ## User Stories

-- As a user, I want to be able to add an entry (containing my score, name, and lines cleared) to a scoreboard after the game is over.
+- As a user, I want to be able to add an entry (containing my score, name, and lines cleared) to a temporary scoreboard after the game is over.
+- As a user, I want to be able to remove entries from the temporary scoreboard.
-- As a user, after I add entries to the scoreboard, I want to be able to optionally save the *unsaved* entries to a file.
+- As a user, after I add entries to the temporary scoreboard, I want to be able to optionally save the entries to a file.
 - As a user, I want to be able to load in previously-saved scoreboard entries from file so that I can view them.
 - As a user, I want to be able to move pieces horizontally.